-The first time that Android Studio is launched after being installed, a dialog will appear providing the option to import settings from a previous Android Studio version.
+If you have previously installed an earlier version of Android Studio, the first time that this new version is launched, a dialog may appear providing the option to import settings from a previous Android Studio version.
 If you have settings from a previous version and would like to import them into the latest installation, select the appropriate option and location.
 Alternatively, indicate that you do not need to import any previous settings and click on the OK button to proceed.